 My name is Jesse Walden.
-I am a VC at Andreessen Horowitz.
+I am a partner on the investment team at Andreessen Horowitz, a VC firm.

 I grew up in and around NYC: born in Manhattan, learned to ride a bike in Queens, and went to high school in Great Neck.
 I moved to Montreal, Canada to attend McGill University, where I graduated with a B.A. in Art History and Economics.

-While in school, I started a number of businesses, all of which derived from self-taught and sophomoric web/photoshop skills, plus an obsession with music I was digging for on the internet.
-The first business was a web design company, which led to designing newsletters and flyers for parties.
-From there, I decided to start my own party and concert promotion operation, and then a complimentary platform to manage social contests and event guest- lists.
-Montreal had an extremely special music scene at that time, which was partly why I stuck around, learned French, and became a permanent resident of Canada.
+While in school, I started a number of businesses derived from my sophomoric web/photoshop skills.
+Most aligned with my obsession with music I was digging on the internet.
+The first was a web design company, which led to flyers and newsletters for parties.
+I advanced from parties to concerts at a time when Montreal had an extremely special music scene.
+It was partly why I stuck around, learned French, and became a permanent resident of Canada.
 While running events, I started a complimentary tech co—a social tool for RSVPs and event promotions.

-When I moved back to NYC in 2012, I co-founded an artist management company focused on helping independent artists engage their fans directly on the internet.
+When I moved back to NYC in 2012, I co-founded an artist management company focused on helping artists stay independent by engaging their fans directly online.
 It was a privilege to work with artists I consider generational talents, including Solange Knowles, Blood Orange, Majical Cloudz and many more.
 That crew also helped to launch Boiler Room in North America, where we pioneered live-streamed performances to online audiences.

-In 2013, learning about Bitcoin sparked the ideas behind Mediachain, a decentralized media attribution protocol I co-founded in 2014.
-The company, Mediachain Labs was later acquired by Spotify, where I was a Product Manager in Creator R&D.
+In 2013, learning about Bitcoin sparked the ideas that led to Mediachain, a decentralized media attribution protocol I co-founded in 2014.
+Mediachain Labs was ultimately acquired by Spotify in 2017, where I was a Product Manager in Creator R&D.